 I am so deeply grateful to have received an award for Creativity in Scoring for Advertising - thank you, Amparo and Yoshie.

-I accompanied the amazing Alex Hoskyns in a gig at Radio Bean (Burlington, VT).
+I played piano for the amazing Alex Hoskyns in a gig at Radio Bean (Burlington, VT).
 All proceeds went to the National Network of Abortion Funds and the Transgender Program and Thrive Mutual Aid Fund of the Pride Center of Vermont.
 The turnout was really inspiring.
 I'm honored to have been a part of this show and to be around such passionate and caring people.

 Great set presented by TSHA at Superior Ingredients (NYC).